grawson/Home-Dashboard/README.md

 3. Weather forecast

 All features are separate modules on the dashboard, which will allow room for more features to come!

+# To Run
+The project is built using Electron, so all you need to do is: npm install && npm start

+Enjoy!